Mayamariaruth/lohana/README.md

 ![]()

 ### Future features

+- Wishlist button on the Products Detail page, this was something I started implementing on this project but had to abandon due to the time I had left until the deadline.
+I instead focused on making sure the button was functional and displayed on the Products page and Profile page (where the wishlist is displayed), which I decided was the better choice for the site so the user could quickly add the product to their wishlist instead of having to click to another page.
 - Log in page with social accounts login.
 - An About page with more information about the store (admin access to customize the page).
 - Edit/delete account on user profile page.
-- Profile page for the admin to see all contact messages with the senders details.

-## Deployment (UPDATE)!!!!!!!
+## Deployment

 To deploy the site to Heroku, I went through below steps:
 - Go to [Heroku](https://heroku.com/) and log into your account.
 - Click "Create new app" on the front page.
-- Give your app a name (every name has to be unique on Heroku so it's ok if you can't name your project the same as on GitHub).
+- Give your app a name.
-- Choose your region (USA or Europe) and click "Create app".
+- Choose your region and click "Create app".
 - You're then taken to the dashboard of your app where you have a navigation bar.
 Click on the Settings tab and scroll down to "Config Vars".
-- Click "Reveal Config Vars" and input any necessary environment variables (such as your database URL or secret key).
+- Click "Reveal Config Vars" and input any necessary environment variables.
+In my case due to the use of below [technologies](#technologies), I added my database URL, Cloudinary URL, Gmail details, Stripe keys (including webhook) and project secret key.
 - Go back to the navigation bar and select "Deploy".
 - Scroll down to the "Connect to GitHub" section and click on the Connect button.
 - After allowing Heroku access to GitHub, the "Connect to GitHub" section will allow you to search for the repository you wish to connect.